eliasmagn/msm8953-chota/roadmap.md

 - Fault-inject or instrument regulator transactions to ensure OTG enable and disable callbacks now propagate hardware write failures back to consumers instead of silently succeeding.
+- Exercise the OTG regulator status callback under forced regmap read failures so callers observe the bubbled-up errno rather than misreporting the rail as disabled.
 - Check early boot logs to ensure the initial `OTG policy` line reports `none -> ...` only after real notifications arrive, confirming the explicit policy reset.
 - Prepare upstream submission for the documented